Hierosoft/nopackage/readme.md

 You can enable multiVersion to install multiple copies of a program with different versions.
-It will be enabled automatically if the program is usually multiversion when installed manually, such as blender (If you're installing blender manually for some other reason, there is no penalty--multiVersion simply makes a separate shortcut icon that says the version in the caption after the name of the program).
+It will be enabled automatically if the program is usually multiversion when installed manually, such as blender (If you're installing Blender manually for some other reason, there is no penalty--multiVersion simply makes a separate shortcut icon that says the version in the caption after the name of the program).